near/NEPs/specs/DataStructures/Account.md

 ```regex
 ^(([a-z\d]+[\-_])*[a-z\d]+\.)*([a-z\d]+[\-_])*[a-z\d]+$
 ```

-There is extra requirements for the amount that account has for the account ID length in case it's less than 11 characters long.
-See [Economics] for the details.

 ### Top Level Accounts

 Top level accounts are very valuable as they provide root of trust and discoverability for companies, applications and users.
-To prevent take over by squatters, the top level account names that are shorter than 10 characters they are going to be auctioned off.
+To prevent take over by squatters, the top level account names that are shorter than 32 characters they are going to be auctioned off.

 Specifically, only `registrar` account can create new top level accounts. `registrar` implements standard Account Naming interface to allow create new accounts.